rustic-rs/docs/src/commands/init/cold_storage.md

 # Cold storage

 Rustic supports to store the repository in a so-called cold storage.
-These are storages which are design for long-time storage and offer usually cheap storage for the price of retarded or expensive access.
+These are storages which are designed for long-term storage and offer usually cheap storage for the price of retarded or expensive access.
 Examples are Amazon S3 Glacier or OVH Cloud Archive.